 - Cook on side one for 8 minutes.

 - Flip and continue to cook on the second side until the chicken reaches an internal temperature of about 155°F. About 6 to 8 minutes.
-NOTE: Cooking time will vary based on thickness of the chicken breasts and the temperature of the grill, which can vary greatly.
-I always use a probe thermometer when cooking.
-(It's science and I like tools.)
+NOTE: Cooking time will vary based on the thickness of the chicken breasts and the temperature of the grill.
+I always use a probe thermometer when griilling to make sure I get the temperature just right.
+165°F is safe cooking temperature for chicken.

 - Remove the chicken from the grill and place it on a platter, cover with foil and rest for 10 minutes. (the internal temperature of the chicken will climb during this time.)